ArvindHarinder1/PrivatePreviewDocs/Troubleshooting.md

       - TracingDurationMins to specify a different capture duration (default = 3 mins)
       - OutputPath to specify a different output path (default = User’s Documents)

 ---------------------

 Azure AD allows you monitor the provisioning service in the cloud as well as collect logs on-premises.
 The provisioning service emits logs for each user that was evaluated as part of the synchronization process.
 Those logs can be consumed through the [Azure Portal UI, APIs, and log analytics](https://docs.microsoft.com/azure/active-directory/reports-monitoring/concept-provisioning-logs#ways-of-interacting-with-the-provisioning-logs).
 In addition, the ECMA host generates logs on-premises, showing each provisioning request received and the response sent to Azure AD.

-## Next Steps

-Once the ECMA Connector host schema mapping has been configured, start the service so it will listen for incoming connections, if you haven&#39;t already, as described in step 29 above.
-Then, monitor for incoming requests.

-1. Click on the start menu, type &quot;event viewer&quot;, and click on Event Viewer.

-1. In Event Viewer, expand Applications and Services Logs, and select ECMA2Host Logs.

-1. As changes are received by the connector host, events will be written to the application log.